ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 #### Spectral Analysis

-To begin, spectral analysis is the examination of eigenvalues from some arbitrary system (CITE).
-Since we are dealing with graph structure, any spectral analysis deals primarily with that of the eigenvalues of the Laplacian matrix $L$ (CITE).
+To begin, spectral analysis is the examination of eigenvalues from some arbitrary system [@spectral].
+Since we are dealing with graph structure, any spectral analysis deals primarily with that of the eigenvalues of the Laplacian matrix $L$ [@dane].
 There are two types of the Laplacian we typically handle, the unnormalized Laplacian $L$ and the normalized Laplacian $L^{sym}$.

 Here, we'll only speak of the unnormalized Laplacian.
-There is nothing particularly wrong with the normalized, it's just that the unnormalized appears more commonly in nature (CITE).
+There is nothing particularly wrong with the normalized, it's just that the unnormalized appears more commonly in nature [@dane].
 Then, the eigenvalues $\{\lambda_i\}$ and eigenvectors $\{\vec{v}\}$ can be found arbitrarily with any typical algorithm.

 In network theory, the eigenvalues by themselves are indicative of a few things.
 The first, the edge probability and number of nodes.
 This is because in a typical $G_{NP}$, the average eigenvalue floats around